claudiuconstantin/forest-time-jekyll/_posts/2017-06-21-kea-project.md

 comments: false
 ---

+**The name KEA Project refers to two repositories created by my classmates and me throughout the Web Development BA programme at Copenhagen School of Design and Technology.
+They contain notes taken from classes, slideshows about the curriculum, hand-ins and assignments.**

 ## First semester

-[KEA Project](https://github.com/gaboratorium/keaproject) is a shared repository where my classmates and I have shared our notes from the first semester at Copenhagen School of Design & Technology's Web Development BA.
+[KEA Project](https://github.com/gaboratorium/keaproject) is the repository created for the first semester.
 We had three courses in this semester:

 - Web development
 - Development environments